NadaAdem/Dynamic-Webpage_Javascript/README.md

 ## Software

-- A code editor like
+- Code editor like
  VS Code

-- Other languge and tlanguage and libraries like
+- Other Language and Libraries like
 HTML
 JavaScript
 D3.js